Sharda University Admissions 2025

 How to solve MCQs with practice of examples

-Next thing you need to consider for setting up a realistic timetable is a roundup and analysis of all the official resources available from NTA.
+Next thing you need to consider for setting up a realistic timetable is a roundup and analysis of all the official resources available from NTA for CUET Mathematics 2026 in 1 Month preparation.
 We have figured out from the official NTA CUET mock tests that the paper pattern will be on a medium level.
 So, using NCERT Exemplars for additional preparation will be a safe bet because it covers all the NCERT topics.

-These questions include all different typologies of MCQs like match the following, assertion/ Reason, standalone, etc. that students need to cover for the CUET Maths domain paper.
+These questions include all different typologies of MCQs, like match the following, assertion/ Reason, standalone, etc. that students need to complete CUET Mathematics 2026 in 1 Month.

 If you take a look at the CUET mock test paper below (provided in the CUET Maths Practice Book), there are different types of MCQs (standalone, statement-based, assertion/ reason, etc.) asked in the CUET exam now in comparison to the predecessor, CUET.